ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

      *   workerCount, indicating the effective number of threads
      *   runState,    indicating whether running, shutting down etc *
-     * In order to pack them into one int, we limit workerCount to
-     * (2^29)-1 (about 500 million) threads rather than (2^31)-1 (2
+     * In order to pack them into one int, we limit workerCount to (2^29)-1 (about 500 million) threads rather than
-     * billion) otherwise representable.
-If this is ever an issue in
-     * the future, the variable can be changed to be an AtomicLong,
+     * (2^31)-1 (2 billion) otherwise representable.
+If this is ever an issue in the future, the variable can be
-     * and the shift/mask constants below adjusted.
-But until the need
+     * changed to be an AtomicLong, and the shift/mask constants below adjusted.
+But until the need arises, this code
-     * arises, this code is a bit faster and simpler using an int.
+     * is a bit faster and simpler using an int.
      *
-     * The workerCount is the number of workers that have been
-     * permitted to start and not permitted to stop.
-The value may be
+     * The workerCount is the number of workers that have been permitted to start and not permitted to stop.
-     * transiently different from the actual number of live threads,
-     * for example when a ThreadFactory fails to create a thread when
+     * The value may be transiently different from the actual number of live threads, for example when a ThreadFactory
-     * asked, and when exiting threads are still performing
+     * fails to create a thread when asked, and when exiting threads are still performing bookkeeping before
-     * bookkeeping before terminating.
-The user-visible pool size is
-     * reported as the current size of the workers set.
+     * terminating.
+The user-visible pool size is reported as the current size of the workers set.
      *
      * The runState provides the main lifecycle control, taking on values:
      *
      *   RUNNING:       Accept new tasks and process queued tasks
      *   SHUTDOWN:      Don't accept new tasks, but process queued tasks
-     *   STOP:     Don't accept new tasks, don't process queued tasks,
-     *             and interrupt in-progress tasks
+     *   STOP:          Don't accept new tasks, don't process queued tasks, and interrupt in-progress tasks
-     *   TIDYING:  All tasks have terminated, workerCount is zero,
-     *             the thread transitioning to state TIDYING
+     *   TIDYING:       All tasks have terminated, workerCount is zero, the thread transitioning to state TIDYING
      *                  will run the terminated() hook method
      *   TERMINATED:    terminated() has completed
      *
-     * The numerical order among these values matters, to allow
-     * ordered comparisons.
-The runState monotonically increases over
+     * The numerical order among these values matters, to allow ordered comparisons.
+The runState monotonically
-     * time, but need not hit each state.
+     * increases over time, but need not hit each state.
 The transitions are:
      *
-     * RUNNING -> SHUTDOWN
-     *    On invocation of shutdown(), perhaps implicitly in finalize()
+     * RUNNING -> SHUTDOWN:             On invocation of shutdown(), perhaps implicitly in finalize()
-     * (RUNNING or SHUTDOWN) -> STOP
-     *    On invocation of shutdownNow()
+     * (RUNNING or SHUTDOWN) -> STOP:   On invocation of shutdownNow()
-     * SHUTDOWN -> TIDYING
-     *    When both queue and pool are empty
+     * SHUTDOWN -> TIDYING:             When both queue and pool are empty
-     * STOP -> TIDYING
-     *    When pool is empty
+     * STOP -> TIDYING:                 When pool is empty
-     * TIDYING -> TERMINATED
-     *    When the terminated() hook method has completed *
+     * TIDYING -> TERMINATED:           When the terminated() hook method has completed *
-     * Threads waiting in awaitTermination() will return when the
-     * state reaches TERMINATED.
+     * Threads waiting in awaitTermination() will return when the state reaches TERMINATED.
      *
-     * Detecting the transition from SHUTDOWN to TIDYING is less
-     * straightforward than you'd like because the queue may become
+     * Detecting the transition from SHUTDOWN to TIDYING is less straightforward than you'd like because the queue
-     * empty after non-empty and vice versa during SHUTDOWN state, but
-     * we can only terminate if, after seeing that it is empty, we see
+     * may become empty after non-empty and vice versa during SHUTDOWN state, but we can only terminate if,
-     * that workerCount is 0 (which sometimes entails a recheck -- see
+     * after seeing that it is empty, we see that workerCount is 0 (which sometimes entails a recheck ).
-     * below).
      */
-    private final AtomicInteger ctl = new AtomicInteger(ctlOf(RUNNING, 0));
+    private final AtomicInteger ctl = new AtomicInteger(ctlOf(RUNNING, 0));// 初始位RUNNING
-    private static final int COUNT_BITS = Integer.SIZE - 3;
+    private static final int COUNT_BITS = Integer.SIZE - 3;// 29
-    private static final int CAPACITY   = (1 << COUNT_BITS) - 1;
+    private static final int CAPACITY   = (1 << COUNT_BITS) - 1;// =7 HEX:00000000000000000000000000000111

+    // ctl是一个32位的整数，最高的3位表示状态，剩下的29位表示worker线程的数量（因此最大允许的线程数就是2的29方减1）。
-    // runState is stored in the high-order bits private static final int RUNNING    = -1 << COUNT_BITS;
+    // runState is stored in the high-order bits private static final int RUNNING    = -1 << COUNT_BITS;// HEX: 11100000000000000000000000000000
-    private static final int SHUTDOWN   =  0 << COUNT_BITS;
+    private static final int SHUTDOWN   =  0 << COUNT_BITS;// HEX: 00000000000000000000000000000000
-    private static final int STOP       =  1 << COUNT_BITS;
+    private static final int STOP       =  1 << COUNT_BITS;// HEX: 00100000000000000000000000000000
-    private static final int TIDYING    =  2 << COUNT_BITS;
+    private static final int TIDYING    =  2 << COUNT_BITS;// HEX: 01000000000000000000000000000000
-    private static final int TERMINATED =  3 << COUNT_BITS;
+    private static final int TERMINATED =  3 << COUNT_BITS;// HEX: 01100000000000000000000000000000

     // Packing and unpacking ctl
     private static int runStateOf(int c)     { return c & ~CAPACITY; }